cppfw/prorab/wiki/TutorialBasicConcepts.md

 - `os` - operating system where makefile is run, can be `linux`, `macosx`, `windows`.
 Note, that `windows` is when building under `Cygwin` or `Msys2`.
 - `dot_so` - typical suffix for dynamically linked libraries in the OS (windows: `.dll`, linux: `.so`, macosx: `.dylib`)
 - `dot_exe` - typical suffix for executable files (windows: `.exe`, linux: empty, macosx: empty)
 - `.RECIPEPREFIX` - this is a built-in variable of `GNU make`, but by default it is empty which means the default recipe prefix will be the tab character.
-Prorab explicitly sets the value of this variable to tab character, so that this variable could be used in user's makefiles.
+Prorab explicitly sets the value of this variable to `>` character.
 - `a` - this variable is either empty or set to `@` depending on value of `verbose` or `v` variables.
 See about verbosity below.

 ## Prorab macros and variables naming conventions